-Watching a parent grow older, become more frail and maybe more vulnerable can be an enriching experience when there is a framework for understanding the stage they are in.
+Watching a parents grow older, become more frail and maybe more vulnerable can be an enriching experience when there is a framework for understanding the stage they are in.
 Without understanding some of the common stages, however, it can be a time fraught with frustration and anxiety.
 This time of life for an elder is called “late life” and one of the books that best describes and supports this time is the pioneering book, “ My Mother, Your Mother”, by Dr. Dennis McCullough.

 The stage that will be the focus of this article is the crisis stage.
 This stage is characterized by an acute medical episode such as a fall or a stroke.
 It can be something non-medical but just as devastating such as loss of driving privileges, loss of memory; some life change that has begun significantly altering the elders’ lifestyle.
 Typically the elder is in denial of the severity of the change and the children are overly anxious as they are projecting the worst case scenario on to the elder.
 Communications frequently breakdown as anxieties collide.
-The elder does not want the children telling them what to do and the children want a permanent solution placed on their parent so they don’t have to worry anymore.
+The elder does not want the children telling them what to do and the children want a permanent solution placed on their parents so they don’t have to worry anymore.

 Strategies for the Crisis Stage: Bring in an objective third party to guide these communications, which are usually fraught with emotions.
 Professional Geriatric Care Managers are elder care experts who understand the complex systems that care for the elder (hospitals, nursing homes, assisted living facilities) and can help the family successfully resolve the immediate problem and coordinate a plan of care for after the crisis is over.
 They listen carefully to each family member and the elder to help the family come to a consensus.